 The waiver is effective as of March 15, 2020, retroactive to March 1, 2020.
 The waiver only applies to hospitals that have instituted a disaster protocol and for up to 72 hours from the time the hospital implements its disaster protocol.
 When the Presidential or Secretarial declaration terminates, hospitals must then comply immediately with all of the requirements of the Privacy Rule for any patient still under their care.

 OCR previously issued a bulletin outlining how entities subject to HIPAA may share patient information under the HIPAA Privacy Rule and other obligations during an outbreak of infectious disease or other emergency situation COVID-19.
-For more information see here.
+For more information see our blog posting.